-David Harding is an on-line acquaintance who shares my interest in Robert Pirsig’s Metaphysics of Quality (MoQ).
-Recently he posted his own personal story – about himself – on his Quality Metaphysics blog / web-pages.
+David Harding is an on-line acquaintance – (since met in person) – who shares my interest in Robert Pirsig’s Metaphysics of Quality (MoQ).
+Recently he posted his own personal story on his Quality Metaphysics web-pages.

-My own story follows that same doubt / frustration / seed-crystal / aha pattern though it started much later in my otherwise conventional life.
-And, despite retrospective feelings of “there but for grace go we all, myself included” the very real sense of depression never succumbed to clinical mental illness.
+My own story follows that same doubt / frustration / seed-crystal / aha trajectory though it started much later in my otherwise conventional life.
+And, despite retrospective feelings of “there but for grace go we all”, myself included, the very real sense of depression never succumbed to clinical mental illness.

 In David’s case the doubt, the suspicion that something’s wrong, something’s missing, arose before he dropped out of high-school and entered an increasingly frustrating period of drifting through despondency and near-suicidal depression.
 (There but for grace … as I say.)
 David’s plea for help provided the aha seed-crystal when an ex-teacher not only pointed him at Pirsig’s ZMM but advised him to write what the reading brought to mind.

 It was Pirsig’s psychiatrist who told him to “just write something” in order to start his recovery phase.
-I wasn’t paying attention earlier in my own relatively comfortable and conventional life and career, when an early mentor told me to write down my important thoughts and a later tutor recommended I read ZMM.
-In my case it was at precisely the point much later, when I started writing – blogging – anything I considered significant, that I saw the point of reading Pirsig.
+I wasn’t paying attention earlier in my own relatively comfortable and conventional life and career, when an early mentor (late 70’s / early 80’s) told me to write down my important thoughts and a later tutor (late 80’s / early 90’s) recommended I read ZMM.
+In my case it was at precisely the point much later (9/11-2001), when I started writing – blogging – anything I considered significant, that I saw the point of reading Pirsig.
 David too saw little value in reading until he did.
 And again, the rest is history.

 Although Pirsig’s books and his metaphysics took on lives of their own, Pirsig pretty much retired as a recluse until he died only last year.
 David now also writes, blogging and sharing his significant thoughts via social media.